-In addition to meeting the OA commitment, grantees must comply with the rules on the provision of output data that is linked to their publications and document the OA publication in the research database P3.
-For OA monitoring purposes, the data will be linked to the OA platform (Clause 11.11).

-3 If an OA publication demonstrably involves disproportionately high costs for image rights, the SNSF may:
+- 1 Grantees must show that they have fulfilled this duty in their reports to the SNSF in accordance with the SNSF's reporting rules and requirements (scientific report). - 2 In addition to meeting the OA commitment, grantees must comply with the rules on the provision of output data that is linked to their publications and document the OA publication in the research database P3.
+For OA monitoring purposes, the data will be linked to the OA platform (Clause - 3 If the OA publication of books without publication grants from the SNSF is demonstrably linked to disproportionately high costs for image rights, the SNSF may exceptionally waive the commitment on request.